 The Map Configuration dialog box contains a Devices tab, listing all cameras and digital input and output devices.
 You can customize digital input and output names to help identify them.

-Important: The Show Digital I/O option on the must be enabled in Device Tree Configuration dialog box for the digital I/O to be displayed, regardless of which specific inputs/outputs are selected.
-See "Customizing the Camera Tree" on page 50.
+Important: The Show Digital I/O option must be enabled in Device Tree Configuration dialog box for the digital I/O to be displayed, regardless of which specific inputs/outputs are selected.